-I’m adding one more menu from 1967 (courtesy the New York Public Library, www.nypl.org) to examine the development of Mexican cuisine in a mainstream U.S. context.
+Below is one more menu from 1967 (courtesy the New York Public Library, www.nypl.org) to examine how Mexican cuisine developed in a mainstream U.S. context.

-Before I go further I should say I’m well aware that the type of cuisine introduced to Americans as Mexican since the 1960s, is a) not really new, and b) usually a hybrid of Mexican and American culinary traditions.
+It goes without saying that the cuisine introduced to Americans as Mexican since the 1960s, is i) not really new, and ii) usually a hybrid of Mexican and American culinary traditions.
 It’s not new because ever since the 19th century in the Southwest, Mexican and Spanish-American foodways have interacted with “American”.
-The styles that emerged have been broadly called Tex-Mex and Cal-Mex, or more recently for southern California, Baja-style, aka Baja-Cal and Fresh-Mex.*
+The styles that emerged have been broadly called Tex-Mex and Cal-Mex, or more recently in southern California, Baja-style, aka Baja-Cal and Fresh-Mex.*

-Even before the 1960s this cooking was available in Latino enclaves in the southwest and sometimes diners and other informal eateries.
+Even before the 1960s this cooking was available in Latino enclaves in the southwest, often in diners and other informal eateries.

 There are differences among these categories and within them depending on region or town and sometimes the restaurant.
-Angelenos like crispy tacos, the Texans like the soft kind, etc.
+Angelenos are said to like crispy tacos, Texans like the soft kind, etc.

-As to the hybrid nature, in general wheat-based tacos (vs. corn), cheddar cheese, use of beef and more meat in general as well as guacamole and sour cream, were largely American contributions.
+The hybridization is shown e.g., by wheat-based tacos (vs. corn), cheddar cheese, use of beef and more meat in general than in Mexico, guacamole and sour cream – these were largely American contributions.

-However, the northern belt of Mexico, especially Baja California, always ate something closer to American Mexican style than the other five or six regions which can differ quite a bit among them.
+Still, the northern belt of Mexico, especially Baja California, always ate something closer to American-Mexican style than the other five or six regions which can differ quite a bit among them.

-The menu below shows the approach of Mexican Garden.
-It was clearly more adventurous than Cafe del Sol’s as it presented not just a few Mexican dishes, or non-Mexican dishes gussied up to sound Mexican, but a full array of Mexican eating familiar to us today.
+The menu below shows the approach of Mexican Village.
+It was clearly more adventurous than Cafe del Sol’s as it presented not just a few Mexican dishes, or non-Mexican dishes adjusted to sound Mexican, but a full array of Mexican eating familiar to us today.

-Rather than describe each dish read them for yourself but before you do, note how American dishes similar to Cafe del Sol’s were also offered: charcoal steaks, lobster, fish dishes, fried chicken, sandwiches: foods familiar to a mainstream audience.
-It seems Mexican Garden always hedged its bets, covering both ends of the spectrum, indeed throughout its existence.
+Rather than describe each dish read them for yourself but before you do, note how American dishes similar to Cafe del Sol’s were also offered: charcoal steaks, lobster, fish dishes, fried chicken, sandwiches; in a word foods familiar to a mainstream audience.
+It seems Mexican Village always hedged its bets, covering both ends of the spectrum, indeed throughout its existence.

-At a minimum, Mexican Village was a gateway to a new category of American ethnic dining and paved the way for restaurants like Cafe de Sol and indeed another Mexican Village, this one started in 1965 in L.A.
+At a minimum, Mexican Village was a gateway to a new category of ethnic dining and paved the way for restaurants like Cafe de Sol and indeed another Mexican Village, one that started in 1965 in L.A.
 The latter’s menu, for the core Mexican items, is not all that different to the Coronado original but it offers many more dishes.
-Some sound regional Mexican or perhaps reflect the current Baja-Cal cuisine.
+Some sound regional Mexican and perhaps even reflect today’s Baja-Cal cuisine.

-I don’t think there was an ownership connection between the two but they are linked spiritually, surely.
-You can read the L.A. restaurant’s menu – it is still going strong – and its own interesting history, here.
+I don’t think an ownership connection existed but the two restaurants are surely linked spiritually.
+You can read the menu of the L.A. restaurant – it is still going strong, and its own interesting history, here.

-* I am speaking broadly here, today, distinct Mexican regional cuisines are often available in Los Angeles.
-The popular Baja-style takes inspiration from the work of modern chefs in nearby Baja California, Mexico.
-This is relatively new though, and the hybrid, Americanized form is still the type generally understood in North America as “Mexican”.
+* I am speaking broadly here, as today distinct Mexican (regional-based) cuisines are available in Los Angeles.
+The popular Baja-style has arisen from the work of modern chefs in nearby Baja California, Mexico.
+This is relatively new though, and the hybrid or Americanized form is still generally understood in North America as “Mexican”.